Download PDF 2017 Rule Book

-SEAT BELTS: All cars equipped with a roll bar must be equipped with racing type seat belts of nylon web, at least 3" in width lap belt and at least 2" in width shoulder belts, with both lap and shoulder belts having metal to metal buckle.
+SEAT BELTS: All cars equipped with a roll bar must be equipped with racing type seat belts of nylon web, at least 2" in width lap belt.
+Both lap and shoulder belts having metal to metal buckle.
 Belts must be securely mounted to the frame.
 Replacement is required at manufactures expiration date or 5 years from date of manufacture which ever occurs sooner.
-All belts must have an SFI or FIA label with the manufacture date or expiration date affixed to the belt set..
+All belts must have an SFI or FIA label with the manufacture date or expiration date affixed to the belt set.
 IF THEY DO NOT, THEY ARE VOID AND MAY NOT BE USED.

 SHOULDER HARNESS: If shoulder harnesses are used, they must not be a “Y” type belt type.
 It is highly recommended that each shoulder harness have its own mounting point for each shoulder belt.
 If a Head and Neck protection system is used, 2" shoulder belts are allowed otherwise, 3” belts are highly recommended.
 Replacement of belts is required at manufactures expiration date or 5 years from date of manufacture which ever occurs sooner.

 ROLL BARS: Roll bars are very strongly recommended.
 FIA or SFI spec high density foam is strongly recommended in areas which the driver may make contact in the case of an incident.